 For more information on Obertauern please visit the official website of Obertauern

-Written by skiweather on Saturday December 30, 2017« Superb skiing conditions in the Alps — Snow, snow and more snow »
+Written by skiweather on Tuesday January 2, 2018« 10 best destinations in Europe for spring skiing — Snow, snow and more snow »